Determining the Dark Matter distribution in galaxies with Deep Learning: Results

-A particularly important conclusion, which follows from the above-described results, is that our method of inferring the DM mass profiles of galaxies works reasonably well even if only photometric observations are available.
 Since obtaining resolved HI data cubes is highly time demanding, computationally expensive and currently possible only for several hundreds of galaxies within the local Universe, the possibility of inferring the DM mass profiles directly from photometric images provides a major advantage.
 Furthermore, the traditional methods of studying DM distribution within galaxies (with the exception of gravitational lensing) all require accurate kinematic measurements, which are equally difficult to obtain.
-Therefore, our approach provides a unique tool for determining the DM mass directly from vast photometric catalogs which are readily available, such as the one of SDSS.
+Therefore, our approach appears to provide a unique tool for determining the DM mass directly from vast photometric catalogues which are readily available, such as the one of SDSS.